ansys/pyturbowizard/doc/ConfigFile.md

   - Available functions:
     - ```"study_post_01"```: Operating point maps for each monitor point (value over mass/volume flow).
 This is the default.
 For each design point, these actions are taken:
       - Generate Residual-Plot of residual development for each design point.
-      - Plot monitor properties against iteration number, each design point starts from iteration 0.
+      - Plot monitor properties against iteration number.
+Each design point starts from iteration 0.
         - Generate monitor-point plots of monitor-point values for each design point.
         - Generate CoV plot for monitored properties of each design point (starting from iteration 50).